anthofflab/MimiSSPs.jl/README.md

 For futher information on each of these data sources and the related data processing that produces the files the `SSPs` component draws from see the `calibration` folder

-SSP modes:
+SSP models:

 * IIASA GDP, OECD Env-Growth, PIK GDP_23: `calibration/src/Kikstra_Rising.ipynb`
-* Benvensite: NA
+* Benvensite: Benveniste et al., 2020 replication code

-The available SSP models are sourced as follows:
+RCP Models:

 * Leach: `calibration/src/Leach.ipynb`
-* Benvensite: NA
+* Benvensite: Benveniste et al., 2020 replication code